Scissor-tailed nightjar: Description

 The most distinctive feature of the scissor-tailed nightjar is the male's elongated outer tail feathers, which are almost twice as long as its body.
 Not including those feathers, the two sexes are 25 to 30 cm long; including them, the male is up to 66 cm long.
 Males weight 47.5 to 63 g and females 48 to 60 g.
 Males of the nominate subspecies have brown upperparts with grayish white speckles; the middle of the back also has blackish streaks and tawny spots.
 It has a broad tawny collar on the hindneck.
 The tail feathers are brown and the long outer pair have broad white tips.
 The chin is buffy, the throat buff or whitish with brown spots or bars, the breast buff with narrow brown bars, and the belly and flanks buff with wide brown bars.
 The wings are generally brown with tawny or buff streaks and spots, and do not have the white band that many other nightjars' wings have.
 The female's wings are tawnier, the tail has no white, and the outer tail feathers are only slightly longer than the inner ones.
 H. t. furcifer is larger than the nominate, generally paler, and its nuchal collar is buffier.

 The song is "a prolonged sequence of tsips...sometimes for minutes on end".
 It is given at dusk and dawn from a perch and in flight.
 It also has "an extremely high tsig" flight call and "a low clucking sound".

 Distribution and habitat

 The nominate subspecies of scissor-tailed nightjar is found from east central Peru across central Brazil.
 There is also an isolated population in Suriname.
-H. t. furcifer is found from southern Peru through Boliva and across southern Brazil, and south to Paraguay, northern and central Argentina, and Uruguay.
+H. t. furcifer is found from southern Peru through Bolivia and across southern Brazil, and south to Paraguay, northern and central Argentina, and Uruguay.
 They inhabit open and semi-open landscapes such as second growth and arid scrub, grasslands, acacia groves, pastures, and urban parks.
 It can be seen along roads, especially those bordering sugar cane fields.
 In elevation it generally ranges from sea level to 1100 m but is found as high as 1700 m in Peru and 2700 m in Bolivia.

 The northern populations of scissor-tailed nightjar are generally resident.
 The southerly ones are thought to be migratory, spending the austral winter in southern Amazonia.